 Over four years, Alastair cycled 46,000 miles around the world and was declared National Geographic Adventurer of the Year in 2012.
 He is responsible for the rise of the idea of The Microadventure – short, local, accessible adventures.
-My husband recently signed up to his newsletter and has become so engaged with the content.
-Alastair has a way of drip-feeding little nuggets of wisdom and ideas that will get you outside and living adventurously in no time.
+His newsletter contains little nuggets of wisdom and ideas that will get you outside and living adventurously in no time.

 Anna McNuff is just a ray of bloody sunshine!

 A self-proclaimed 'mischief-maker', adventurer, motivational speaker, influencer and best-selling author all rolled into one.
-Named by Condé Nast Traveller as one of the 50 most influential travellers of our time, and by The Guardian as one of the top modern female adventurers, Anna is also UK Ambassador for Girl Guiding, and the co-founder of Adventure Queens; another fast-growing women’s adventure community.
+Named by Condé Nast Traveller as one of the 50 most influential travellers of our time and The Guardian as one of the top modern female adventurers.
+Anna is also UK Ambassador for Girl Guiding and the co-founder of Adventure Queens, another fast-growing women’s adventure community.

-In her latest challenge, Anna ran 2,352 miles (the distance of 90 marathons) through Britain – completely barefoot.
+For her latest challenge, Anna ran 2,352 miles barefoot across Britain.
+That's the equivalent of 90 marathons!

 Explorer, Expedition Leader and Survival Guide, Chaz Powell, has walked the length of Africa's wildest rivers, raising awareness for local wildlife conservation.